MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-tenants.md

     Repeat this procedure for every server assigned to the tenant.

-    The next procedure uses the `$TARole` variable that you just created.
+    The next procedure uses the `$TARole` variable that you created.

 ## Create a tenant self-service user role in VMM